hyuseinleshov/laravel-blog-api/README.md

-# Blog API

-RESTful API for managing blog posts and tags, built with Laravel 12.

 ## Overview

 This project demonstrates Laravel development practices including clean architecture, comprehensive testing, and meaningful application of design patterns.
 The API follows REST conventions and includes a Filament admin panel for easy resource management.